433mhz RF Transmitter and Receiver module with Arduino

 }

-In the loop function, the potentiometer values are taken and sent to the receiver module.
+In the loop function, get the potentiometer values and send them to the receiver module.

 void loop() {